chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 The beta release mainly contains infrastructural changes instead of application-level changes; this means there are some limitations in the release, which are described below.
 These limitations will be addressed in a later release.

-**Important:** XebiaLabs does not provide an upgrade path to the beta release and will not provide upgrade paths from the beta release to later releases.
+**Important:** XebiaLabs does not support the migration of production data from a non-beta release to the beta release, nor from the beta release to a later release.
+The beta release should only  be used for testing purposes.

 ## Infrastructural view